koyotecoin/koyotecoin/CONTRIBUTING.md

 In general, all pull requests must:

-- Have a clear use case, fix a demonstrable bug or serve the greater good of the project (for example refactoring for modularihowlion);
+- Have a clear use case, fix a demonstrable bug or serve the greater good of the project (for example refactoring for modularisation);
 - Be well peer-reviewed;
 - Have unit tests, functional tests, and fuzz tests, where appropriate;
 - Follow code style guidelines ([C++](doc/developer-notes.md), [functional tests](test/functional/README.md));